iGerman00/koutube/README.md

 It should work with YouTube Music as well, that includes the horrid domain of `music.yt.igerman.cc` for easy replacement.

+## Features 🌟
+- 📊 Displays likes, subscribers, publish/last update date, and view count
+- 🎵 Supports `music.youtube.com`
+- 📱 Supports shorts
+- 🌐 Covers `youtu.be` links
+- 🎞️ Natively embeds videos
+- 🎶 Handles playlists
+- 🤳 Handles livestreams
+- ✔️ Displays channel verification status
+- 🚀 *May* bypass age restrictions
+- 💥 No random explosions (fixed!)

-## Caching
+## Caching 🚀
-This project uses a 7-day cache of every URL that it processes to avoid hammering YouTube.
+This project uses a 7-day cache of every URL that it processes to avoid hammering any services.
 Subject to change.

-## Installation
+## Installation ⚙️

 To install Yockstube, you need to have Node and [Cloudflare's wrangler tool](https://developers.cloudflare.com/workers/wrangler/) installed on your system.
 You also need to have a Cloudflare account and enabled Workers, as well as a [Workers KV database](https://developers.cloudflare.com/workers/wrangler/workers-kv/) in Cloudflare.